huggingface/lerobot/README.md

     wandb.enable=true
 ```

 A link to the wandb logs for the run will also show up in yellow in your terminal.
-Here is an example of what they look like in your browser:
+Here is an example of what they look like in your browser.
+Please also check [here](https://github.com/huggingface/lerobot/blob/main/examples/4_train_policy_with_script.md) for the explaination of some commonly used metrics in logs.

 ![](media/wandb.png)